 There’s another option as well, which is to use a home equity loan or home equity line of credit to get the financial support you need to pay off your debts.
 With these options, you contact your mortgage lender to borrow against your home.
 It’s vital to remember that you’re borrowing against your home with your home as collateral, so if you don’t make payments, you could lose your home.
 Not all loans are like this, which is why it’s good to look into multiple options.

-Lendzi can offer guidance on how the process works based on the kind of loan you want, such as funding for student loan debt consolidation or credit card debt consolidation.
+Lendzi can offer guidance on how the process works based on the kind of loan you want, such as funding for federal student loans or credit card consolidation loan amount.
 We're happy to review the best debt consolidation loans with you so you can make an informed decision.

 It's smart to consider debt consolidation in a few cases.
 You might want to use a consolidation loan if: